AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 # Set up a remote MySQL database connection

-There are times when you may want to host the database on a separate server instead of running the database server and the web server on the same machine.
+Sometimes you may want to host the database on a separate server instead of running the database server and the web server on the same machine.

 Adobe has provided a way to connect to a MySQL server on a different machine.
 As of Adobe Commerce and Magento Open Source 2.4.3, you can also configure the application to use an Amazon Web Services (AWS) Aurora database with no code changes.

-Aurora is a high-performance, fully-compliant MySQL server hosted on AWS.
+Aurora is a high-performance, fully compliant MySQL server hosted on AWS.

 ## Connecting to an AWS Aurora database